Wondering if you should be drinking more coffee? Or maybe less of it? What are the health benefits of drinking coffee?

 After a drink of coffee, the liver enzymes levels in the blood decrease.

-Low amounts of the enzymes in the blood helps in preventing liver disease.
+Low amounts of enzymes in the blood helps in preventing liver disease.

 8. Can prevent depression